 Many club heroes wear their hearts on their sleeves and there’s no finer example of an emotional, temperamental player than Paolo Di Canio.
 A tenacious, versatile forward, Di Canio could play in multiple positions and excelled at many clubs throughout his career, but shone particularly brightly during his time with West Ham, scoring some truly jaw-dropping goals like his inimitable volley against Wimbledon.

-The Italian was known as a tough-tackling midfielder who could occasionally bend the rules of the game, but also had a strong sense of fair play, best demonstrated in December of 2000 during a game against Everton.
+The Italian was known as a tough-tackling midfielder who could occasionally bend the rules of the game, but also had a strong sense of fair play, best demonstrated during a game against Everton.
 Di Canio could have scored, but instead grabbed the ball and stopped play after he saw that the opposition’s keeper was injured.
-With that act of good sportsmanship, 2000’s Hammer of the Year endeared himself not only to West Ham fans, but to football followers all around the world.
+With that act of good sportsmanship, 2000’s Hammer of the Year endeared himself not only to West Ham fans but to football followers all around the world.